reframejs/reframe/docs/getting-started.template.md

 In this getting started
 we start writing an HTML-static and DOM-static hello world example and we progresivelly change the example to make it HTML-dynamic and DOM-dynamic.

-#### Installation

-Throughout the documentation we will asume that
- - The CLI is installed; `npm install -g @reframe/cli`
- - React is i
- - The

 #### HTML-static & DOM-static

 Let's create a static hello world page: